Gambia Castle: History

 The Gambia Castle gallery was upstairs in this building on the corner of Karangahape and Richmond Roads.

 Gambia Castle was initiated in 2007 by a group of Auckland artists and art writers.
 They were Dan Arps, Nick Austin, Andrew Barber, Fiona Connor, Simon Denny, Sarah Hopkinson, David Levinson, Daniel Malone, Tahi Moore, Kate Newby and Tao Wells.
 The gallery was initially on level one at the corner of Ponsonby Road and Richmond Road but after a year moved to the space previously occupied by Teststrip at 454 Karangahape Road.
 An artist-run gallery, with Sarah Hopkinson as the gallery manager, Gambia Castle was also active in making sales to the public and to institutions.
 One of the early exhibitions, a large installation by Daniel Malone, titled Black Market to my Name was purchased by the Chartwell Collection.

 Exhibitions

-Many of the exhibitions at Gambia Castle were solo shows of the artists involved or invited guests.
+Many of the exhibitions at Gambia Castle were solo shows of the artists involved or invited guests with most works available for sale.
 There were also group exhibitions a number of which were curated by Sarah Hopkinson who also helped produced the texts for catalogues and publicity material along with David Levinson.